Edward Blyth: Return from India

-Blyth returned to London on 9 March 1863 to recover from ill health.
+Blyth returned to London on 9 March 1863 to recover from ill health, in the care of his sister Sarah Clara Blyth.
 He was to get a full year's pay for this sick leave.
 He however had to borrow money from John Henry Gurney and continued his animal trade.

 Around 1865, he began to help Thomas C. Jerdon in the writing of the Birds of India but had a mental breakdown and had to be kept in a private asylum.
 He was a corresponding member of the Zoological Society and was elected an extraordinary member of the British Ornithological Union, nominated by Alfred Newton.
 He later took to drinking and was once held for assaulting a cab driver.
 He died of heart disease on 27 December 1873 and is buried in a family grave in Highgate Cemetery.

 Other works

 Although Blyth spent most of his time in the museum in India, he was aware and interested in the study of birds in life.
 Prior to moving to India, he conducted some experiments to examine if cuckoo eggs (or more generally foreign eggs) were detected and removed by the hosts by placing eggs of one species in the nests of others.
 In 1835 he wrote that he had experimentally found chaffinches to remove a foreign egg when placed in their clutch.
 He also suggested the idea of replacing the original clutch with another clutch but with a single foreign egg and suggested based on his own results that either the foreign eggs would be discarded or that the birds would abandon the nest.
 Blyth also examined the patterns of moult in various bird groups.

 Blyth edited the section on "Mammalia, Birds, and Reptiles" in the English edition of Cuvier's Animal Kingdom published in 1840, inserting many observations, corrections, and references of his own.
 His Catalogue of the mammals and birds of Burma was published posthumously in 1875.

 Working in the scientific field of herpetology, from 1853 through 1863, he described over three dozen new species of reptiles and several new species of amphibians.